as-ga/Ecommerce/README.md

 👉 **Authentication and Authorization**: Secure user access with registration, login, and route protection.

 👉 **Responsive UI/UX**: A seamless experience across devices with a user-friendly interface

+👉 **Shopping Cart**: Easily add and remove items, and proceed to checkout effortlessly.

+👉 **Order Management**: Keep track of your orders and view order history.

+👉 **Product Catalog**:  Browse a diverse range of products with detailed information and images.

+👉 **Admin Dashboard**: Streamline your business operations with a comprehensive admin dashboard for managing products, orders, and users.

 and many more, including code architecture and reusability